mfikes/ambly/README.md

 **NOTE**: ClojureScript _master_ is currently required .
 (You will need clone [its repo](https://github.com/clojure/clojurescript), build it (`script/build`), and update the `project.clj` file in `ambly/Clojure`, revising `"0.0-2850"` to match the version number of your locally-built copy.)

 In `ambly/Clojure` run `script/jscrepljs` to start the REPL.
-You will be presented a list of auto-discovered simulators and/or devices to you can connect to.

-Here is a sample REPL startup sequence, illustrating device discovery and connection:
+Here is a sample REPL startup sequence, illustrating device auto-discovery and connection:

 ```
 $ script/jscrepljs